 To get a bit more personal in your next video, check out these Pop Lower thirds by Media_Stock, these Big Bold Titles | FCPX & Apple Motion by Space-Dog and this Christmas and New Year Opener 2021!

 Global crisis or not, everyone knows that marketing trends move at the speed of light.
 With new technologies and tactics emerging on the daily, the way we attract, connect, and market to our audiences is constantly changing.
 So much so, that sometimes it can be hard to keep up!

 Now, nearing the end of one of the most unpredictable years in history, some big and exciting new marketing trends have started to emerge.
-From social commerce to brand activism, here are the Marketing Trends we’re predicting for 2021…
+From social commerce to omnichannel customer engagement and brand activism, here are the Marketing Trends we’re predicting for 2021…

 It’s no secret that social media is now the biggest and one of the most beneficial platforms for online marketing.
 And with the introduction of Facebook Shops, Instagram shops, and Pinterest Shopping Ads, social commerce and shoppable posts are set to become a huget marketing and e-commerce trend over the coming year.